 These initiatives are improving our management of waste and increasing diversion from landfill, as well as helping us reduce costs.

-Our target to divert 100% of waste from landfill through minimising and managing waste is a responsible aim, but we also recognise the need to ‘close the loop’ by specifying materials with higher recycled content, thereby helping to create markets for the materials we and others are recycling.
+We recognise the need to ‘close the loop’ by specifying materials with higher recycled content, thereby helping to create markets for the materials we and others are recycling.

 This will help to reduce the quantities of material sent to landfill and use of virgin materials.
 The take-back schemes we are developing with manufacturers – in addition to improving diversion from landfill – also promote closed-loop recycling, thus increasing the recycled content of their materials.

-Our new Sustainable Procurement Policy strengthens our aims in this area, and we encourage and incentivise projects to increase the recycled content of materials procured through our 10-Point Sustainable Project Criteria.
+Our Sustainable Procurement Policy strengthens our aims in this area, and we encourage and incentivise projects to increase the recycled content of materials procured through our 10-Point Sustainable Project Criteria.

 We provided a central composting facility where residents can make their own compost, reducing the amount of waste sent away from site.